-Floyd Mayweather v Conor McGregor: Paulie Malignaggi quits McGregor sparring role
+Floyd Mayweather v Conor McGregor: Paulie Malignaggi quits sparring role

 - From the section Boxing

-Former world champion Paulie Malignaggi has left his role as Conor McGregor's sparring partner ahead of the Irishman's bout with Floyd Mayweather.
+Former world champion Paulie Malignaggi has left his role as Conor McGregor's sparring partner in the build-up to the Irishman's bout with Floyd Mayweather.

 The retired American, 36, said he felt "exploited" by McGregor's camp.